manassaloi/manassaloi.github.io/_posts/2021-01-03-ultimate-house-hunting.markdown

 ## Once a you like a place and want to confirm it

-- Check the tube chocks.
+- Check the tubelight chokes.
 - Check the plug points.
 Take a charger with you and see if the plug points work.
 - Ask about 24 hours of power backup.
 - Confirm with the owner who will be responsible for the repair.
 Say, your geyser conks out one week inside you moving in, will it be you or he who pays for the repair/replacement?